 BiRC has a strong emphasis on molecular evolution, molecular population genetics, and statistical and algorithmic approaches to bioinformatics, and our research spans from addressing purely theoretical questions, to program development, applications and empirical collaborations.

-Bioinformatics research activities at University of Aarhus were initiated in the late 1980's and grew considerably during the 1990's.
+Bioinformatics research activities at Aarhus University were initiated in the late 1980's and grew considerably during the 1990's.
 The Bioinformatics Research Centre (BiRC) was established in January 2001 as a collaboration between the Faculty of Science (now Faculty of Natural Sciences) and the Faculty of Health.